 Check out more details about Summer Streets.

 Yoga is one of the best forms of exercise there is, and being able to do it outside in the middle of NYC really is something special.
 In the midst of the craziness of midtown Manhattan, you can find some zen in Bryant Park each Tuesday and Thursday.
 You don’t even need to bring a yoga mat, it will be provided for you.
-Plus, you can earn vouchers for credits toward yoga classes after you attend 10 sessions in Bryant Park.
+Plus, you can earn vouchers for credits toward yoga classes after you attend 10 sessions of free outdoor yoga in Bryant Park.

 Check out more details about Bryant Park Yoga.

 The Macy’s Fireworks show has become a tradition in each Fourth of July in New York City.
 While they may switch up the location each year, they always have multiple barges and lots of fireworks synchronized to music.
 The show is nationally televised with pre-recorded musical performances leading up to the main event.
 This year, an NYPD helicopter flyover and an FDNY waterboat show will kick off the celebration, with fireworks set to start at approximately 9:25 pm.

 Prime viewing locations will get crowded, so again I recommend getting there early and picnicking while you wait.
 If you want to splurge, many rooftop bars will have watching parties or you can do a boat cruise.

 Check out more details about the Macy’s Fireworks.

 Each summer, the Public Theatre puts on a few different Shakespeare plays for free.
 The productions often feature big-name celebrities – bonus!
 One year, I saw Meryl Streep.
 Additionally, there are usually celebrities in the audience.
 I remember one year I spotted Cynthia Nixon.